omahs/rep3-sdk/README.md

 ### => Utility functions

-Utitlity functions are getter function that get the data from subgraphs
+Utility functions are getter function that get the data from subgraphs

 >Note: These three interactions (and others mentioned later) can be done directly through interacting with contracts or through a relayer.